Janani21/OrderMe/PITCHME.md

 @title[Customization]

 @snap[west span-50]
-###  Possible?
-Being a SaaS product, Freshdesk cannot be customized to meet all needs.
+###  What we can't do with Freshdesk, we can with Apps
-And building a whole new website or a product is costly.
+Building a whole new website or customizing the product in-house is costly.

 @snapend
 @snap[east span-50]